Search over 1,400 topics on CostHelper.com

 Typical costs:

 • Medicare Part A is a government-run program covering inpatient hospital care.
 Monthly premiums are free for seniors or their spouses who paid into Medicare as an employee for 40 or more quarters (10 years in three-month increments).
-For those with fewer than 40 quarters, the 2012 Medicare Part A monthly premium is $248 -$451,or $2,976 -$5,412 annually.
+For those with 30-39 quarters, the 2014 premium for Medicare Part A coverage is $234 monthly or $2,808 a year; with fewer than 30 quarters the monthly premium is $441, or $5,292 a year.

 • Medicare Part A and Part B pay a portion of typical health care costs, but not the total amounts.
 Therefore, private insurance companies offer Medicare Supplemental policies (also called Medigap plans) that fill some or all of the "gap" between what Medicare Part A and Part B cover and the actual cost of health care, creating more comprehensive coverage than just traditional Medicare alone.
-Premiums for Medigap plans might cost anywhere from $700 -$2,500 or more a year, depending on the insurance company, what's included under the plan and local rates.
-Search the Medicare plan finder tool by zip code for Medigap plan availability and pricing in a specific area.
+Premiums for Medigap plans might cost $600-$6,200 or more a year, depending on the insurance company, what's included under the plan and local rates.
+Search the Medicare Plan Finder tool[2] by zip code for Medigap plan availability and pricing in a specific area.

-• Medicare Advantage (Part C) plans allow seniors the choice of receiving Medicare benefits through a private insurance plan, usually a HMO or a PPO.
+• Medicare Advantage (Part C) plans allow seniors the choice of receiving Medicare benefits through a private insurance plan, usually an HMO or a PPO.
 Medicare Advantage plans are required to provide at least as much coverage as original Medicare (Part A and Part B) and may offer expanded benefits such as dental or vision coverage, but they can also have different rules, coverage restrictions and costs.
 The individual pays the government's Medicare Part B premium plus the Part C premium from the private insurance company.
-The average Medicare Advantage Part C premium for 2012 is $30 a month, or $360 a year, according to Medicare.gov.
-However, premiums can range from $0 to $1,500 or more a year depending on the company, coverage provided and location.
-Search the Medicare plan tool by zip code for Medicare Advantage availability and pricing in a specific area.
+The average Medicare Advantage Part C premium for 2014 is $32.60 a month ($391.12 a year), according to the Department of Health and Human Services[3] .
+However, Part C premiums vary from $0 to $2,900 or more a year depending on the company, the coverage provided and the recipient's location.
+Search the Medicare plan finder tool[4] by zip code for Medicare Advantage availability and pricing in a specific area.

-• Until relatively recently, Medicare did not cover the cost of prescription drugs.
-This coverage is now available through Medicare Part D Prescription Drug plans that are regulated by the government but designed, operated and sold by private insurance companies.
+• Prescription drug coverage is available through Medicare Part D Prescription Drug plans that are regulated by the government but designed, operated and sold by private insurance companies.
 Part D coverage can be purchased in addition to signing up for Medicare Part A and/or B, or as part of a private Medicare Advantage (Part C) policy.
 A wide variety of Part D plans are offered, with a large range of premium costs and coverage options.
-In 2012, premiums for Medicare Part D Prescription Drug Plans average $30 a month or $360 a year, according to Medicare.gov.
+The average monthly premium for a Medicare Part D Prescription Drug Plan in 2014 is $31, or $372 a year, according to the Department of Health and Human Services[5] .
+However, premiums can cost zero to more than $100 a month and not all plans are offered in all areas.

 What should be included: